laceyaguigam/robot-gladiators/README.md

 * participants cannot use CSS
 * all game code must be contained in the game.js JavaScript file

+## Installation

+Clone the source code for the Robot Gladiators from the Robot gladiator repository and save to desired location.
+## Usage

+Open Robot Gladiator folder in vs code and open the index.html file in desired browser.
+Once the index.html file is opened, user will then be welcomed to the game and prompted to name their robot.
+After the user names their robot the user will then follow a series of prompts that will allow the user to select whether they would like to fight, skip a fight or buy somthing at the shop.
+User will fight each opponent until user either loses all of their life or beats every opponent.

 ## Built With
 * JavaScript